Group and supplemental life insurance is regularly offered by organizations and employers as a member or employee benefit.

 Group life insurance is simply life insurance that is provided through an organization to a pool of people.
 Though life insurance coverage is provided through an organization, you get to choose the beneficiary, which can be your spouse, child or any loved one.
 You may have access to group life insurance through:

-- Veterans Affairs, if you served in the armed forces
+- U.S. Department of Veterans Affairs, if you served in the armed forces

 - An association, such as the AARP